Skip to content

 Step 3: Check Thumb Reach

-Best Practices for Thumb-Zone-Friendly Dental UX
+What Are the Best Practices for Thumb-Zone-Friendly Dental UX?

 Place Booking Buttons in the Lower Screen Area

-Use Sticky Booking Buttons
+Use Sticky Booking Buttons for Better Mobile UX

 Make Buttons Big and Clear